lucatume/function-mocker/README.md

 See PHPUnit docs for a more detailed approach.

 #### Spying instance methods
-The object returned by the `FunctionMocker::replace` method called on an instance method will allow for the methods specified in the "Methods" section to be used to check for calls made to the replaced method with the additional `methodName` parameter specified:
+The object returned by the `FunctionMocker::replace` method called on an instance method will allow for the methods specified in the "Methods" section to be used to check for calls made to the replaced method:

     // file SomeClass.php